-In addition to subdirectories, this directory also contains the text file version.txt, which identifies this particular product and release of GemStone.
+In addition to subdirectories, this directory also contains the text files version.txt, which identifies this particular product and release of GemStone, and externals.sha.txt, which lists shas for external projects included in this version.
 The GemStone server is now installed.